 The default Android video player supports limited codecs, so many users get this warning while playing an unsupported file such as MKV.

 Using VLC Media Player

-The goal here is to play the video, and the solution is downloading VLC Media Player, which is a free and open-source media player.
-VLC Media Player comes with a vast amount of codecs installed, making it more powerful than the default video player.
+The goal here is to play the video, and the solution is downloading VLC Media Player, a free and open-source media player.
+VLC Media Player comes with many codecs installed, making it more powerful than the default video player.

 Converting on Android

-If you want to play the video in the default video player, then here is what you need to do.
-The easiest way is to convert the video.
-Try Video Converter or Full Video Converter to convert the video.
+If you want to play the video in the default video player, then the easiest way is to convert it.
+Try Video Converter or Full Video Converter.
 MP4 format videos tend to work fine on Android devices.
 There should also be an option to choose Android as a source.

 If using some other app, be careful because some apps do not convert the audio file.
 In that case, the audio may not be supported.

 Converting on Android will fix the issue, but if the file is corrupted, the Android converter may not be enough.
 In this case, the VLC Media player desktop can help.